carrasaj/ETLPipeline/README.md

 # Architecture

-* S3: Serves as our data lake.
+* S3: Serves as a data lake.
 * EventBridge: Triggers state machine to execute step function.
 * Step Function: Orchestrates execution of Lambda functions.
 * Lambda: Processes file uploads into S3, takes appropriate action in Redshift and logs processing information into DynamoDB.